wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/MigrationStrategy.md

 WEBROOT

-1. download a copy of your websites webroot to your linux laptop and extract it into a working  directory (${working_dir} for example /home/bob/scratch
+1. download a copy of your website's webroot to your linux laptop and extract it into a working  directory (${working_dir} for example /home/bob/scratch

+**IF YOU WANT TO GIVE YOUR MIGRATED WEBSITE A DIFFERENT DOMAIN NAME, FOLLOW THIS STEP (you can search and replace in a gui instead if you want)
+IF YOU ARE DEPLOYING TO THE SAME DOMAIN NAME AS YOU PREVIOUSLY WERE, YOU CAN SKIP THIS STEP**

 2. copy this shellscript to your linux laptop and call it RemoveApplicationBranding.sh